Space/time-efficient RDF stores based on circular suffix sorting: Previous concepts and related work

 \subsection{RDF stores}

 As stated before, multiple solutions have been developed to efficiently store and query RDF datasets.
-In this section, we introduce some relevant RDF stores from the literature that are based on different compact data structures or indexing solutions.
+The most popular RDF stores are fully functional systems that provide not only storage and query capabilities, but also update mechanisms and integrated SPARQL query endpoints.
+Virtuoso~\cite{virtuoso} and Blazegraph~\cite{Blazegraph} are two representative examples of database solutions with all of these functionalities.

+In addition to these popular solutions, many other representations have been proposed with varying capabilities and focus, regarding their query support, update capabilities, etc. In this paper, we focus on lower-level solutions, that tackle the compact storage of the underlying data by means of compact data structures, and aim at providing fast response times for triple pattern and join queries, without attempting to support all the capabilities of SPARQL and the features of a full database engine.
+Particularly, in this section we introduce several relevant RDF stores that are based on different compact data structures or indexing solutions.
 Among them, HDT and \kdostriples are of special interest to understand our work, as we share some ideas with them.